deviserops/justify/README.md

-# Laravel Form Validator
+# JS Form Validator For Frameworks

-This library used to validate the form with ajax and verify the form data based on request validation.
+This library used to validate the form with ajax submit and verify the form data based on backend validation.

 # Dependency:
 1. JQuery (Required)